Table of Contents

 Install Node.js with npm on Ubuntu

-In this tutorial we will install Node.js in following two ways:
+In this tutorial we will install Node.js in following three ways:

 - Install Node.js and npm using Ubuntu repository